|

 Due to economic circumstances, I am forced to work as a clerk in a store and perform

 duties daily which are contrary to my persistent non-violent stance.
+Its the stores theme that is the

 source of the problem.
 The store where I work sells only "swords" and images of